 Watch a Short Overview About Our Program!

-Sibling Cities USA will assist America’s communities in recognizing the assets each community brings to the table, the benefits that come from exploring partnerships across the miles, and our commonalities as fellow Americans committed to the prosperity of our country and the success of our democracy.
+Sibling Cities USA assists America’s communities in recognizing the assets each community brings to the table, the benefits that come from exploring partnerships across the miles, and our commonalities as fellow Americans committed to the prosperity of our country and the success of our democracy.

 Every city or region has its unique and distinguishing culture, history, and assets of which it is proud.
 Pillar One interactions showcase these unique attributes and provide easy opportunities for city residents to enjoy getting to know each other.
 Initial interactions may mostly be virtual (meetings on zoom or other platforms).
 Over time, in-person delegations may visit the other city or even meet at a third location for a service project or a class trip.
 Opportunities include student exchanges, arts and culture events, racial justice, LGBTQ, and environmental group joint meetings, service/neighborhood organizations sharing volunteer opportunities, and athletic clubs providing joint training and/or friendly competition.